jabelk/boring-stuff/README.md

 ## Accessing The Lab

 Access the lab once the container is very straightfoward.
 After the container is built you will need to first run it.
 The way that I demonstrate has you open a second ```bash``` session to log it.
 This way if you exit out of the container you don't stop the container.
-If you do stop the container then you just simply need to restart the contaier by running the command ```docker start ansible-demo```.
+If you do stop the container then you just simply need to restart the contaier by running the command ```docker start stuff-demo```.

 1. First you will need to run the container to get it going.

     ```bash
-    docker run -dit --rm --name ansible-demo boring-stuff:latest
+    docker run -dit --rm --name stuff-demo boring-stuff:latest
     ```

 2. If the command is successful you will see a container ID (is a hash) returned in the next line.
 You can also verify with the following command.